-Is it really taboo to be honest about seeking certain flavor profiles at different price points?
+Is it taboo to be honest about seeking certain flavor profiles at different price points?
 I don’t believe there is always a direct correlation between price and quality.
 To illustrate this point, I’d like to describe the two best cups of coffee I’ve ever had.

 What can I say?
 The legends are true.
 This was the best cup of coffee I have ever had.
 The coffee had so many unique characteristics, many unique to Central American beans as well as some qualities that I’ve only tasted in East African beans.
 It was amazing.
 Imagine a jam band of rock superstars making the best song on the best sound system.
 That’s a perfect cup of coffee.